Ready To RISE

 About Social Businesses

-Q: When setting up a CIC, is there a certain proportion of revenue that needs to go back into the enterprise, and how much can be used for e.g. salaries (and what if these two parts compete)?
+Q: When setting up a Community Interest Company (CIC – one form of social enterprise), is there a certain proportion of revenue that needs to go back into the enterprise, and how much can be used for e.g. salaries (and what if these two parts compete)?

-A: As a business you decide where your money goes, salaries are first.
+A: As a business you and your board decide where your money goes, salaries are first.
 Everything above is your profit, that goes back into the social enterprise.

 Q: I am not sure about about boards – do I need to have one for a CIC?
 I fear they stand in the way of doing the business for good in the way I want to.